Gelada: Range and ecology

-Geladas are found only in the high grassland of the deep gorges of the central Ethiopian plateau.
+Geladas are found only in the high grasslands of the deep gorges of the central Ethiopian plateau.
 They live in elevations 1,800–4,400 m above sea level, using the cliffs for sleeping and montane grasslands for foraging.
 These grasslands have widely spaced trees and also contain bushes and dense thickets.
 The highland areas where they live tend to be cooler and less arid than lowland areas.
 Thus, the geladas usually do not experience the negative effects that the dry season has on food availability.
 Nevertheless, in some areas, they do experience frost in the dry season, as well as hailstorms in the wet season.

 Geladas are the only primates that are primarily graminivores and grazers – grass blades make up to 90% of their diet.
 They eat both the blades and the seeds of grasses.
 When both blades and seeds are available, geladas prefer the seeds.
-They eat flowers, rhizomes and roots when available, using their hands to dig for the latter two.
-They consume herbs, small plants, fruits, creepers, bushes and thistles.
+They eat flowers, rhizomes, and roots when available, using their hands to dig for the latter two.
+They consume herbs, small plants, fruits, creepers, bushes, and thistles.
 Insects can be eaten, but only rarely and only if they can easily be obtained.
-During the dry season, grasses are eaten less and herbs are preferred.
+During the dry season, herbs are preferred over grasses.
 Geladas consume their food more like ungulates than primates, and they can chew their food as effectively as zebra.

 Geladas are primarily diurnal.
 At night, they sleep on the ledges of cliffs.
-At sunrise, they leave the cliffs and travel to the tops of the plateaux to feed and socialize.
+At sunrise, they leave the cliffs and travel to the tops of the plateaus to feed and socialize.
 When morning ends, social activities tend to wane and the geladas primarily focus on foraging.
-They will travel during this time, as well.
-When evening arrives, geladas exhibit more social activities before descending to the cliffs to sleep.
+They travel during this time, as well.
+When evening arrives, they exhibit more social activities before descending to the cliffs to sleep.
 Predators observed to hunt geladas include domestic dogs, leopards, servals, hyenas, and lammergeiers.